JuliaMusic/MIDI.jl/paper/paper.md

 # Introduction
-**MIDI.jl** is a Julia [@Julia] package for reading, writing and analyzing MIDI data.
+**MIDI.jl** is a Julia [@Julia] package for reading, writing and analyzing [MIDI](https://www.midi.org/specifications) data.
 MIDI (Music Instrument Digital Interface) is a data format created to transmit music data across devices and computers.
-The actual MIDI interface is very low level, directly translating all music information to and from byte chunks.
+The ]actual MIDI interface](https://www.midi.org/specifications) is very low level, directly translating all music information to and from byte chunks.

 **MIDI.jl** takes a different approach: besides exposing all this low level interface, it also builds a useable and high-level interface on top of that.
 This makes reading MIDI data easier than even before.

 ## Documentation
 All functionality of **MIDI.jl** is very well documented and hosted online.
-The documentation link can be found [here].
+The documentation link can be found [here](https://juliamusic.github.io/JuliaMusic_documentation.jl/latest/).
 Besides documentation of functions there are plenty of useful real world examples.
 Because of the rich documentation, in this paper we will only showcase specific strengths and design decision that can make working with music data very easy.

 # Made for Musicians